winesapOS/winesapOS/README.md

 ### Mac Boot

 Boot the Mac into the flash drive by pressing and releasing the power button.
 Then hold down the "Option" key (or the "Alt" key on a Windows keyboard) to access the Mac bootloader.
 Select the "EFI Boot" device.

+## Tips

+- Consider using Manjaro instead of Ubuntu for the operating system.
+As a rolling release, it offers faster updates to hardware drivers for newer Macs.
+Obscure packages are also easier to find and install on Manjaro.
+- Test booting up the flash drive first before buying speakers, a Bluetooth adapter, a WiFi adapter, and/or other hardware.
+Depending on the Mac, the built-in hardware may work out-of-the-box.
+- Buy a Bluetooth and/or WiFi adapater that is natively supported by the Linux kernel or is at least packaged for Ubuntu.
+Almost every USB speaker will work on Linux.
+- Consider buying an external SSD instead of a flash drive for a longer life-span, more storage, and faster speeds.
+- Plug everything into the USB-C hub before connecting it to the comptuer and turning the computer on.
+- Do NOT move the USB-C hub after plugging it in and booting up Linux.
+It can easily disconnect leading to a corrupt file system.
+- Avoid using Flatpak and Snap packages.
+These use a lot of additional space compared to native system packages.
+Programs packaged this way are also slower.
+- Delete old Btrfs backups when the flash drive is running low on storage space.
+    - `$ sudo apt-btrfs-snapshot list` `$ sudo apt-btrfs-snapshot delete <SNAPSHOT>`

 ## License